jmciver/cs554-runtime/README.md

    [here](https://docs.docker.com/desktop/windows/install/).
 QEMU is
    automatically installed as part of the Docker Windows package.

+If using Windows, all further reference to `docker` commands in this document assume execution in a WSL2 terminal.

 ## Ubuntu

 1. Install Docker using the "Install using the repository"